mkatzef/function-magnitude/README.md

 The module `magnitude.py` offers four methods that work together to characterise a given function.
 These should be imported by a script which has access to the measured function (e.g. "testFunction"), as follows.
 `from magnitude import getData, getFittedFuncs, getMagnitude, resultToCsv`

-Typical use of these methods is present as the contents of the "main" function of `magnitude.py`, namely:
+Typical use of these methods is present as the contents of the `main` function of `magnitude.py`, namely:
 ```data = getData('testFunction', testTaskGen, 1, 100, 10001, 100)
 fittedFuncs = getFittedFuncs(data)
 magnitudeLabel = getMagnitude(data, fittedFuncs)